If you enjoy working with children, starting your own afterschool program can be an exciting and fulfilling venture.

 Is your program focused on playing sports or STEM?
 How many people does it take to run it?
 Do you need to hire people trained in a specific field?

-Starting an after-school program requires funding, so you must devise a budget.
-You need to list expenses and calculate future earning projections.
+Starting an after-school youth program requires funding, so you must devise a budget.
+You need to list upfront expenses and operating costs and calculate future earning projections.

 If you’re unfamiliar with financial planning, hiring an expert to help is a good idea.